zulip/zulip/help/setting-up-zulip-for-a-class.md

     - This makes it simple to manage permissions. e.g. if you want to make sure TAs from one class cannot moderate discussion from a different class.
-    - Students can’t see who is in streams for other classes.
+    - Students can’t see who is in channels for other classes.
     - You can easily switch between multiple Zulip organizations in the [Zulip desktop apps](/apps/).